KushalGupta0/todo_app/README.md

 ### Advanced Features

-- **Subtasks**: Create task hierarchies by adding subtasks to existing tasks
 - **Search**: Use the search box to find tasks by title or description
 - **Filtering**: Combine multiple filters for precise task lists
 - **Keyboard Shortcuts**: Use Ctrl+N (new task), F5 (refresh), Ctrl+Q (quit)